PraveenAndrew/AnalogClock-with-JAVASCRIPT/README.md

 Design.....

+Note: i will not create javascipte file separtely so don't confuse. i wil add <script></script> tages in html file.

 note : this in not a design i will create images with  analog clock images description: 2 big hands and 1 small hands finally circle with 12 numbers.